Pacific Oral & Maxillofacial Surgery Center

 Every year, some 2,600 babies in the United States are born with a cleft palate, and almost 4,500 babies are born with a cleft lip, with or without a cleft palate.
 It’s one of the most common congenital disorders, and you can treat it with cleft surgery.
-Led by Brandon Kang, DDS, the team at Pacific Oral & Maxillofacial Surgery Center in Oakland and the Lower Pacific Heights in San Francisco, California, perform successful cleft surgeries on babies every year.
+Led by Brandon Kang, DDS, the team at Pacific Oral & Maxillofacial Surgery Center in Oakland, California, perform successful cleft surgeries on babies every year.
 Reach out today to find out more.
 Make an appointment using the online booking tool or by calling the office today.

 A cleft lip is an opening in the top lip, between the nose and mouth.
 It varies in size from a small notch in the lip to a large slit that extends from the lip to the nostril.

 A cleft palate looks similar, but the slit is in the gum.
 As with a cleft lip, it can take the appearance of a small notch, or it may divide the gum entirely.

 Whether your child has a cleft lip, a cleft palate, or both, speak with the specialists at Pacific Oral & Maxillofacial Surgery Center to find out your options.